vanessacolina/pmchecklist/README.md

 What you want to achieve?
 What are your goals?
 Write down how you define success and failure and check if you have everything you need to collect the data.

 #####AB Test plan
-Plan your AB test ahead and, if you can, plan a short roadmap of improvements.
+Plan your A/B test ahead and, if you can, plan a short roadmap of improvements.
 Your goal is not just improving KPIs, but learning something.

 #####Test
-UX lab, survey, sessions recording... test, observe and fix, test, observer and fix...
+UX lab, survey, sessions recording...
+Test, observe, and fix...test, observe, and fix...